The common causes behind leaky gut syndrome and how to heal it naturally.

 Leaky Gut Diet: Foods to Eat & Avoid

-Adopting a leaky gut diet can help to support healing, as it promotes the consumption of foods that are easy to digest, that may assist in repairing the lining of the intestines, are free from allergens, and which are anti-inflammatory.
+Adopting a leaky gut diet can help to support healing, as it promotes the consumption of foods that are easy to digest, that may assist in repairing the lining of the intestines, are anti-inflammatory, and free from allergens.

 Dr. Josh Axe shares a full Leaky Gut Diet and Treatment Plan here, explaining what foods to include more of in the diet, and which inflammatory foods to avoid.